This content is translated with an automatic translation tool: the text may contain inaccurate information.

 During 2016, the Networks of Reserves organised 26 round tables in their territories, involving the main actors of the economic and social fabric - first and foremost the Companies and Consortia for Tourism, but also local administrations, associations, museums, individual accommodation operators, mountain guides, agricultural enterprises - in the conception of projects and interventions in the field of sustainable tourism.

 These meetings made it possible to involve 146 local actors and stakeholders.
-A total of 232 actions were put in place for the five-year period 2017-2021, many of which had already originated during the TurNat project seminars and workshops held in previous years.
+A total of 232 actions were implemented throughout the system for the five-year period 2017-2021, many of which had already originated during the TurNat project seminars and workshops held in previous years.

 The Stelvio National Park

-The participatory process was launched in 2018 at the initiative of the Ministry of the Environment under the joint direction of Federparchi.
-The three sectors of the National Park shared strategic lines and operational methods, while independently conducting meetings with local stakeholders and forums.
+The three sectors of the National Park shared strategic lines and operational methods, but independently conducted meetings with local stakeholders and forums.

 For more information on the Stelvio National Park CETS: